Analytical evaluation of the coefficients of the Hu-Paz-Zhang master equation: Ohmic spectral density, zero temperature, and consistency check: Introduction

 \section{Introduction}

 Quantum Brownian motion is a prototype example in the theory of open quantum systems \cite{Weiss, book1}.
-The derivation of a master equation for the reduced density operator is central to the study of open quantum systems and in the case of the quantum Brownian motion \cite{Grabert} the first result was obtained by Caldeira and Leggett \cite{CL}.
+The derivation of a master equation for the reduced density operator is central to the study of open quantum systems, and, in the case of the quantum Brownian motion \cite{Grabert} the first result was obtained by Caldeira and Leggett \cite{CL}.
 Later an exact non-Lindblad master equation was derived by Hu, Paz, and Zhang (HPZ) with the help of path integral methods \cite{HuPazZhang92}.
 An alternative and simpler approach, which makes use of the Wigner function, was found by Halliwell and Yu \cite{Halliwell2012}, but see also Ref. \cite{Anglin}.
-All these methods yield a time-convolutionless master equation, where the time-dependent coefficients depend on the solutions of the generalized Langevin equation.
-A good overview of the history of the early results can be found in the book of Breuer and Petruccione \cite{book1}.
+All these methods yield a time-convolutionless master equation.
+A good overview of the history of the early results can be found in the book of Breuer and Petruccione \cite{book1} or in the review article by Fleming, Roura, and Hu \cite{Fleming}.
+The HPZ master equation can be subject to further approximations like the weak coupling or the high-temperature limit.
+In general, this time-convolutionless master equation is a special case of the Nakajima-Zwanzig equation, and perturbative expansions developed within this context can also be applied to get further master equations \cite{Nakajima, Zwanzig, Prigogine}.
+Therefore, the HPZ and its approximative master equations, including also the Caldeira-Leggett master equation, have a lot of applications in different branches of physics with a considerable literature.
+This includes for example the topic of magnets \cite{Anders}, spectroscopy \cite{Gottwald,Rognoni}, enzymes in a noisy environment \cite{Bothma}, quantum rate theory and dissipative tunneling \cite{Hanggi}, gravitationally induced decoherence \cite{Giesel, Jahn}, and finally, but not least, quantum field theory \cite{Yabu}.

 The model under study consists of a central harmonic oscillator with mass $M$ and bare frequency $\Omega$ coupled to a thermal bath composed of further oscillators with mass $m_n$ and frequency $\omega_n$.
 The total Hamiltonian, which was already used in the early studies of dissipation \cite{FordKac, Ullersma, Ford01}, reads